pavja2/dmvcraft/README.md

 Everything on the server is free - when you see prices in game or in this guide those refer to in-game currency, not real money.
 I'm paying to host it on my own right now and there are no donor tiers or pay-to-win perks or anything like that.
 If hosting costs get too high I might solicit voluntary donations but it should always be free for people who just want to play!

 That said, minecraft itself is not free.
 You can buy it from https://www.minecraft.net/ for around $25.
 This server will only work with the "Java Edition."
 That means you should not buy the mobile or console editions or the "Windows 10 Edition" (also sold as the "Bedrock" edition).
-The Java Edition will work on most modern versions of Mac, Linux, and Windows.
+The Java Edition will work on most modern versions of Mac, Linux, and Windows.\

 ### Rules
-An up to date list of rules for the server can be found with the ``/rules`` command in game.
-The list boils down to no cheating and be nice to people.
-If people break the rules they can be warned or banned but I'd really rather not do any moderation if possible, so be excellent to each other!
+TLDR; No cheating and be nice to people.

+If people break rules they can be warned or banned, but I'd really rather not do any moderation if possible, so be excellent to each other!

+1. **Respect others**.

+2. **No cheating or hacking:** Fair play only.
+No mods which give unfair advantage.
+If you wanna use `Litematica` or similar client side mods for planning or replicating your builds - that is fine though!

+3. **Keep the environment clean:** Try and cut down your trees all the way and don't leave gaping craters all over the map.

+4. **Don't exploit bugs:** If you see a server plugin bug (e.g. the ability to get infinite money or duplicate items) let me know so I can fix it and keep the server balanced and fun for everyone.

 ### PVP
-PVP combat is disabled by default but players can opt-in to pvp using the ``/pvp toggle`` command.
+PVP combat is disabled by default but players can opt-in to pvp using the ``/pvptoggle`` command.
 You will have to wait at least 120 seconds to leave PVP mode so don't start a fight you're unwilling to finish!

 ### The Environment
 Please try to keep the server looking nice / natural.
 This means avoid flattening vast areas of the map for no reason or only partially cutting down trees (leaving them floating in the air).
 A little care in designing your builds goes a really long way.

 ### Chatting
 You will default in the global chat channel which is where everyone can hear you.
 There are a few other chat options available.
 Simply type the commands below to switch chat modes:

-``/g`` - default, global channel everyone can here

-``/tc`` - town chat, everyone in your town can hear you

-``/lc`` - local chat, players nearby (a few dozen blocks) can hear you

-``/pc`` - party chat, players in your MCMMO party (see below) can hear you

 You may wish to change your display name from whatever embarrassing username middle-school you picked when joining minecraft.
 You can use the `/nick <new name>` command to change it.
 Your real username will still appear on shops that you create though.

 ### Teleporting
 The best way to get places is to walk, but if you're in a rush it is possible to teleport.
 There are a few commands to let you zip around the server faster.
+Teleporting typically costs `$1` or the equivalent of one raw copper nugget.

 #### Homes
 First, you can set custom homes - these are points in the world that you can warp to at anytime.
 You can have up to three warps configured.